-Estonian courts expect to get cash deposit on Estonian bank account (of Ministry of Finance) indicated in court decree or bank guarantee usually expected from a bank located in a member state of European Union.
-The deposit is the fastest for the release.
+Estonian courts expect to get cash deposit on Estonian bank account (of Ministry of Finance) indicated in court decree or bank guarantee, usually expected from a bank located in a member state of European Union.
+The deposit is the fastest for the release, because bank guarantee can bring up objections of the arresting party, which can be presented to the court and on that basis delay the release.